Stack Choice Is a Security Choice

-Next.js 15: The Frontend & Backend
+Next.js 16: The Frontend & Backend

-Next.js 15 with the App Router gives you:
+Next.js 16 with the App Router gives you:

-- Streaming - Progressive rendering for complex pages.
+- Streaming.
+Progressive rendering for complex pages.

 Supabase: The Database & Auth

-Supabase gives you Postgres with superpowers:
+Supabase gives you Postgres with security primitives built in:

-- Postgres - The most reliable relational database, hosted for you
+- Postgres.
+The most reliable relational database, hosted for you.

-- Type Generation - Generate TypeScript types from your schema
+- Type Generation.
+Generate TypeScript types from your schema.

 Stripe: The Payment Layer